alexzhangs/shadowsocks-manager/README.md

 * Auto-creating DNS records
 * Production deployment ready
 * How's the Shadowsocks supported:
-    * libev version:
+    * libev edition:
         * Full functional.
         * No builtin service manager, you need to install it and start the service by yourself.
-    * python version:
+    * python edition:
         * Lacks the collection of traffic statistics.
         * Lacks the ability to test user port creation status.
         * Pre-installed, and have a builtin service manager.